EliasHami/EliasHamiBlog/README.md

-# 5G_Blog
+# GoldenData

-Blog about 5g coded in Angular
+Blog about Artificial Intelligence coded in Angular